ChrisDevAI/student-scheduler-planner/README.md

 - Upload JPG/PNG course list images
 - FastAPI backend receives file bytes
 - Tesseract OCR processes text (`ocr.py`)
 - Clean, modular OCR pipeline

-### LLM Assistant
-- gpt-4o-mini
+### Deterministic Course Extraction
-- Validates course codes
+- Extracts course codes using regex pattern matching
+- Filters extracted codes against the synthetic course catalog
-- Deduplicates and normalizes results
+- Deduplicates and normalizes valid course codes
+- No LLM dependency for course-code extraction

 ### Course Selection UI
 - Select up to 5 courses
-- Responsive Tailwind interface
+- Responsive React + Tailwind UI
 - Loading + confirmation states
-- Clean React component structure
+- Clean component-based frontend structure

-### AI Chat Assistant
-- Built-in chat window
-- Assistant typing animation
+### Deterministic Schedule Generation
+- Uses a synthetic CSV dataset of course sections
-- CSV-based section matching
+- Selects one section per chosen course
-- Local backend required for full functionality
+- Detects and avoids time conflicts
+- Returns the first valid conflict-free schedule

+### LLM Explanation Layer
+- The final schedule can be explained in plain English by an LLM
+- The LLM does not build the schedule
+- If the explanation service is unavailable, the app falls back and still returns the schedule successfully

 [⬆️ Back to Overview](#overview)